maubanel/UE5-CPP-Functions-Templates-Classes/static-array/README.md

 ##### `Step 14.`\|`UECPPFTC`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:  :small_blue_diamond:

 Now the fastest list we can have performance wise are these built in arrays - but there is a risky downside.
 If you go out of bounds the whole program crashes.
-Set an array index to `10` and press play and you will see it crash to the debugger.
+Set an array index to `10` and press play and you will see it crash to the game.

 ![game crashes accessing 10th array](images/outOfArrayCrash.png)